DABodr/LogsQIRXtoFTP/README.md

 8 - Go to http://Your_Server_address/QIRX/qirx.html

-* Uncomment lines 164 to 170 for show all TII (Even those that are not available in the database.)
+* Uncomment lines 164 to 170 to show all TII (Even those that are not available in the database.)